Scout Investments Inc. Lowers Stake in CareDx, Inc (NASDAQ:CDNA)

 In other CareDx news, Director Michael Goldberg sold 500 shares of CareDx stock in a transaction that occurred on Monday, October 11th.
 The shares were sold at an average price of $62.50, for a total transaction of $31,250.00.
 The sale was disclosed in a filing with the SEC, which is accessible through this link.
 Also, insider Peter Maag sold 10,000 shares of CareDx stock in a transaction that occurred on Tuesday, September 7th.
 The shares were sold at an average price of $73.68, for a total transaction of $736,800.00.
 The disclosure for this sale can be found here.
 Insiders have sold 31,000 shares of company stock valued at $1,932,520 over the last 90 days.
 4.60% of the stock is currently owned by company insiders.

+CareDx (NASDAQ:CDNA) last announced its quarterly earnings results on Thursday, October 28th.
+The company reported $0.07 EPS for the quarter, topping analysts’ consensus estimates of ($0.14) by $0.21.
+The firm had revenue of $75.60 million during the quarter, compared to analyst estimates of $74.11 million.
+CareDx had a negative net margin of 6.54% and a negative return on equity of 4.24%.
+The business’s revenue for the quarter was up 41.6% on a year-over-year basis.
+During the same period in the previous year, the business posted ($0.06) earnings per share.
+Sell-side analysts forecast that CareDx, Inc will post -0.47 EPS for the current year.

 Several brokerages have issued reports on CDNA.
+BTIG Research reaffirmed a “buy” rating and issued a $99.00 target price on shares of CareDx in a report on Friday, October 29th.
+Piper Sandler lifted their target price on shares of CareDx from $100.00 to $110.00 and gave the stock an “overweight” rating in a report on Friday, July 30th.
 Raymond James decreased their target price on shares of CareDx from $108.00 to $90.00 and set a “strong-buy” rating for the company in a report on Friday, October 29th.
-BTIG Research reaffirmed a “buy” rating and issued a $99.00 target price on shares of CareDx in a report on Friday, October 29th.
-Zacks Investment Research cut shares of CareDx from a “hold” rating to a “strong sell” rating in a report on Wednesday, November 3rd.
-Finally, Piper Sandler lifted their price target on shares of CareDx from $100.00 to $110.00 and gave the stock an “overweight” rating in a research note on Friday, July 30th.
+Finally, Zacks Investment Research cut shares of CareDx from a “hold” rating to a “strong sell” rating in a report on Wednesday, November 3rd.
 One equities research analyst has rated the stock with a sell rating, one has issued a hold rating, four have given a buy rating and one has issued a strong buy rating to the stock.
 According to data from MarketBeat, the stock has an average rating of “Buy” and an average price target of $97.60.

 CareDx Company Profile